Adjuncts and Associates

 Sharleen Sakai, Ph.D.

-Dr. Sakai is a Professor Emeritus, Department of Psychology, College of Social Science; Neuroscience Program [neuroanatomy/ physiology].
-Dr. Sakai has studied frontal cortical organization in a number of species using a variety of anatomical and physiological techniques.
+Sakai is Professor Emeritus, Department of Psychology, College of Social Science; Neuroscience Program [neuroanatomy/ physiology].
+She has studied frontal cortical organization in a number of species using a variety of anatomical and physiological techniques.
 Her most recent project seeks to determine if cognitive abilities resulting from social living are related to the evolution of large brains, including the expansion of the frontal lobes.
-In collaboration with Drs.
-Lundrigan, she is using computed tomography (CT) of museum specimens to explore the differences in regional brain volumes among carnivore species that vary along a continuum of social complexity.
+In collaboration with Dr. Lundrigan, and an IBIO PhD student, Dr. Sakai is using computed tomography (CT) of museum specimens to explore the differences in regional brain volumes among carnivore species that vary along a continuum of social complexity.

 Per Alström, Ph.D.

-– Taxonomist at Swedish Species Information Centre, Swedish University of Agricultural Sciences, Uppsala, Sweden.
-Dr. Alström and Dr. Rasmussen are collaborating on several projects on systematics and taxonomy of Asian birds, and most recently co-authored papers describing two new species of birds from China and India (the Sichuan Bush-warbler and Himalayan Forest Thrush).
+Alström is a Taxonomist at Swedish Species Information Centre, Swedish University of Agricultural Sciences, Uppsala, Sweden.
+Dr. Alström and Dr. Rasmussen are collaborating on several projects involving systematics and taxonomy of Asian birds, and most recently co-authored papers describing two new species of birds from China and India (the Sichuan Bush-warbler and Himalayan Forest Thrush).
 Current collaborative projects include a forthcoming paper on the taxonomy of the Striated and Brown prinias (Prinia crinigera and P. polychroa) complex.
 Their research often involves use of MSU specimens along with those from many other collections.

 Jaelyn Eberle, Ph.D.

-– Associate Professor of Geological Studies, Curator of Vertebrate Paleontology, Museum of Natural History, University of Colorado, Boulder.
+Eberle is a Professor of Geological Studies, Curator of Vertebrate Paleontology, Director of Museum and Field Studies Program, Museum of Natural History, University of Colorado, Boulder.
 Dr. Eberle is collaborating with Mike Gottfried on a study that examines the fossil evidence for the "Greenhouse Earth" interval of climatic warming in the Arctic.
-They have an ongoing field project on Banks Island in the Canadian Arctic and have recently co-authored two papers (a third is in press).
+They have an ongoing field project on Banks Island in the Canadian Arctic and have recently co-authored three papers.

 Ewan Fordyce, Ph.D.